Pathways to Franklin

 US$7,095 – Triple Share

 US$13,895 – One Ocean Suite

 Tax: 5% GST

-Prices are shown in US$ and are per person based on three people sharing a triple cabin or two people sharing regular cabins or suites.
+Prices are shown in US$, per person, based on three people sharing a triple cabin or two people sharing regular cabins or suites.
 Single cabins are available for 1.5X the per person twin occupancy price for regular cabins or 2X for suites.
 Single rates are not available in the triple cabin category.
-Charter price includes taxes and fees.

 We depart Edmonton on our charter flight to Resolute, a remote outpost above the Arctic Circle.
 Located on the southern shores of Cornwallis Island, the town is named after the British ship HMS Resolute which was trapped in ice and abandoned here in 1850 while searching for the lost Franklin Expedition.
 A weather station and airstrip made it a strategic outpost during the Cold War.
 On arrival, we meet our expedition team and prepare for our zodiac ride to the ship.
 After a welcome cocktail, we weigh anchor and depart Resolute in the early evening.